Newfoundland Bird Watching

 Witless Bay is about 50 km south of St. John’s off Route 10 in eastern Newfoundland.
 Multiple Newfoundland Boat Tour options are available in this area, with the largest and busiest departing multiple times a day from the largest port located in Bay Bulls.
 Although tours will vary from company to company, the highlight of most boat tours is a visit to Great Island.

-Many seabirds nest on cliffs of the bird island.
-They include puffins, common murres, razorbills, black-legged Kittiwakes and northern fulmars.
-Bird enthusaaist love this area for the shear excitment and range of wildlife of the area.
-Check out this post from 10,000 Birds:
+Many seabirds nest on cliffs in the marine protected zone and coastal waters of the ecological reserve.
+They include puffins, common murres, razorbills, black-legged Kittiwakes, and northern fulmars.
+Bird enthusiasts love this area for the sheer excitement and range of wildlife.
+Are you a big birder or bird enthusiast?
+Check out this Newfoundland Bird Watching post from the 10,000 Birds Blog.

 “I had a hard time leaving the Witless Bay area but managed to add eight seabirds to my life list.
 Apart from reinforcing my obsession and love for anything auk-like, who knew that I’d return home reinvigorated to learn more about gulls?”

 The Best Restaurants in the Witless Bay Marine Ecological Reserve